andypowe11/AWS-Lambda-Pingdom-cache/README.md

 | status | 'up', 'down' or 'unknown' |
 | type | 'customer', 'external' or 'internal' (depending on presence of tags) |

-Note that the function includes a verbatim copy of the https://github.com/drcraig/python-restful-pingdom module written by @drcraig (see https://github.com/drcraig).
+Note that this function includes a verbatim copy of the https://github.com/drcraig/python-restful-pingdom module written by @drcraig (see https://github.com/drcraig).